-Pregnant Ciara Dancing to Whitney, Chaka, Ashford & Simpson’s ‘I’m Every Woman
+Pregnant Ciara Dancing to Whitney, Chaka, Ashford, A Simpson’s ‘I’m Every Woman’

 Ciara has never looked more radiant than in the video that she posted over the weekend where she pays tribute to Whitney.
 Ciara’s “I’m Every Woman” lip-sync and dance moves trended on social media.
-Very pregnant and jaw-droppingly limber, Ciara posted a video of herself dancing to this iconic song where her 2-year-old son Future Zahir and husband, Seattle Seahawk quarterback Russell Wilson, also make cameo appearances.
+Very pregnant and jaw-droppingly limber, Ciara posted a video of herself dancing to this iconic song where her two-year-old son Future Zahir and husband, Seattle Seahawks quarterback Russell Wilson, also make cameo appearances.
 This weekend is the fifth anniversary of Whitney Houston’s death on February 11, 2012.

 Ciara, 31, who is pregnant with her second child and is due to give birth in spring, doesn’t miss a beat.
 Choreographed by Galen Hooks and directed by Tim Milgram, a pregnant Ciara changes the expectations of what pregnant women can do forever, thanks Ciara!